WeatherMagic/thor/doc/earthsystemcog_summary.md

-# Earth System CoG README
+# Earth System CoG summary
 A simple guide on how to get climate data netCDF files from www.earthsystemcog.org

 ## Getting started